 Teguh Santosa: Long-term Peace Guaranteed by Balanced Power

 Peace is a period between two wars that can be long or short depending on the strength of the warring parties.
-If the strength of the warring parties is relatively equal or balanced, then the period of peace can be expected to last relatively long.
+If the strength of the warring parties is relatively equal or balanced, the period of peace can be expected to last relatively long.

 However, if the strength of the warring parties is not balanced, it is likely that the stronger party will conquer the weaker party.